Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Materials and Construction

 The early boats that inspired the packraft were made from PVC and vinyl.
-And you can still get boats for under 50 bucks that are lightweight and float and look kinda like a packraft.
+And you can still get boats for under 50 bucks that are lightweight, float, and look kinda like a packraft.
 But they also puncture easily, leading to unplanned deflations.

 Testing Kokopelli XPD Packraft on the Snake River1